arackaf/mongo-graphql-starter/README.md

 Relationships can be defined between queryable types.
 This allows you to normalize your data into separate Mongo collections, related by foreign keys.

-To define relationships, you merely add a relationships section, as below.
+To define relationships, you add a relationships section, like this

 ```javascript
 import { dataTypes } from "mongo-graphql-starter";